11 Best Hamams in Istanbul (From a Local)

 The most beautiful hamam in Istanbul is often considered to be the Cagaloglu Hamam.
 Built in 1741, this baroque masterpiece features stunning architecture, intricate details, and a rich history.
 It’s frequently mentioned as the most picturesque and luxurious hamam in the city, and it even made it onto the New York Times’ “1000 Places to See Before You Die” list.

-What are the best hamams in Istanbul? | What are the most popular Turkish baths in Istanbul?
+What are the most popular Turkish baths in Istanbul?

 Some of the best hamams in Istanbul include the Hurrem Sultan Hamam, Cagaloglu Hamam, Kılıç Ali Paşa Hamam, and Ağa Hamam.
+These are well-known for their service quality, historic settings, and central locations.

 What is the price of a Turkish hamam in Istanbul?

 The price of a Turkish hamam in Istanbul significantly varies depending on the location and services offered.
-On average, you can expect to pay around 45 to 75 EUR for a full hamam experience, which includes the steam room, scrub, and bath.
+On average, you can expect to pay around 55 to 75 EUR for a full hamam experience, which includes the steam room, scrub, and bath.
 Luxury hamams, such as Hurrem Sultan Hamam, may charge more, while local places charge less.

-How much do you tip Turkish hamam?
+How much do you tip in a Turkish hamam?

 Are there hamams for both genders in Istanbul?